 – This post contains affiliate links and some products may have been received as compensation.
 Click here for more information on affiliates. –

-Because a 1-year-old is very different from a 3-year-old, I’m hoping this list will still be applicable to a wide variety of toddler ages and abilities.
-There are a few items we purchased/received before the toddler stage, but they seem to have been used more when Zachary was older!
+Did you know that babies/kids are considered toddlers from age 1 to 3?
+For the purposes of this list of gifts for toddlers, I’m going to include things for around that age, up to 4ish.
+Because a 1-year-old is very different from a 3-year-old, I’m hoping this list is still applicable to a wide variety of toddler ages and abilities.
+There are a few items we purchased/received before the toddler stage, but they seem to have been used more when our kids were older.

 Shape Block (Tupperware Shape O’ Toy)

 We’ve had this shape block since Zachary was about 6 months, but obviously, he didn’t get much use for it until he was a toddler.
 I think it’s a great way to learn motor skills and practice shapes – and I’m pretty sure I had one when I was little too!
 The one we have is from Tupperware and is a good price, but you can also buy them on Amazon.ca for a bit more money.

 Puzzles are both fun and educational!
 There are a bunch of types of puzzles for all different ages, and I tend to get mine at secondhand stores.
 Here is a unique cube puzzle we got when Félix was going through a duck phase.
 It has 6 different images, and bonus – the blocks can be used for stacking too.
 Looking for something else?
 This shape puzzle could be fun for older toddlers, and dinosaur puzzles will always be a hit.